-List of New Control Measures Expected to be Implemented During Next Reporting Period: Storm Drain Cleaning Practice (if approved by the state)
+List of New Control Measures Expected to be Implemented During Next Reporting Period: Storm Drain Cleaning Practice, Septic to Sanitary Sewer Connections, Tree Planting, Temporary and Permanent Credit Purchases

-V. Appendix Items
+VI.
+Appendix Items

-Appendix A: Public Education and Outreach Plan 2017-2018
+Appendix A: Public Education and Outreach Plan 2018-2019

-1. City Schools - Middle School Students
+1. City Schools

-a.
-Appropriateness of Issue: Most students in the City of Harrisonburg school system are also residents of the City of Harrisonburg.
-For this reason, students often provide a positive avenue to educating families in the area about stormwater management and pollution prevention.
+Selection Rationale & Positive Impact of Outreach: Most students in the City of Harrisonburg school system are also residents of the City of Harrisonburg.
+For this reason, students provide a positive avenue to educating families in the area about stormwater management and pollution prevention.
 It is also an opportunity to educate young people about environmental pollution and the impact the individual has on overall health of the environment.